 The short answer is that 3d printers don’t use as much power as you would think.
 Based on the test I did with a larger 3d printer, the average power consumption was 189.52 watts, or .018952 kilowatts, which means it would cost $0.023 to run the printer for an hour.

-I used a Kill_A_Watt meter to capture the actual power usage of the 3d printer, but there are a lot of other factors that went into getting this average that I will talk about in more detail below.
+I used a Kill_A_Watt meter (available on Amazon) to capture the actual power usage of the 3d printer, but there are a lot of other factors that went into getting this average that I will talk about in more detail below.

 3D Printer Power Consumption

 I got this average by kicking off a one hour print on a 3d printer with the following specs/settings.

 |Power Supply||Stock 360 Watts|

 I captured the power usage every 5 seconds, for a total of 720 data points.
 The lowest reading was 10.9 watts, which would be for the mainboard, screen, one fan, and minimal movement from the stepper motors.
 The highest reading was 279-watts, which most likely had everything running at that point.
 The average power draw over the 1-hour print was 189.52-watts, which was actually less than I was expecting.